simolus3/drift/docs/docs/Dart API/writes.md

 we're building a dictionary and want to keep track of how many times we encountered a word.
 A table for that might look like

-{% include "blocks/snippet" snippets = upserts name = "words-table" %}
+{{ load_snippet('words-table','lib/snippets/modular/upserts.dart.excerpt.json') }}

 By using a custom upserts, we can insert a new word or increment its `usages` counter if it already exists:

-{% include "blocks/snippet" snippets = upserts name = "track-word" %}
+{{ load_snippet('track-word','lib/snippets/modular/upserts.dart.excerpt.json') }}

-{% block "blocks/alert" title="Unique constraints and conflict targets" %}
+!!! note "Unique constraints and conflict targets"

     Both `insertOnConflictUpdate` and `onConflict: DoUpdate` use an `DO UPDATE` upsert in sql.
 This requires us to provide a so-called "conflict target", a set of columns to check for uniqueness violations.
 By default, drift will use the table's primary key as conflict target.
 That works in most cases, but if you have custom `UNIQUE` constraints on some columns, you'll need to use the `target` parameter on `DoUpdate` in Dart to include those columns:

-{% include "blocks/snippet" snippets = upserts name = "upsert-target" %}

-{% endblock %}
+    {{ load_snippet('upsert-target','lib/snippets/modular/upserts.dart.excerpt.json') }}

 Note that this requires a fairly recent sqlite3 version (3.24.0) that might not be available on older Android devices when using `drift_sqflite`. `NativeDatabases`